 Here you'll identify Indiana's best quality universities and colleges for Criminology degree programs for the price.
 Indiana colleges and universities saw 200 Criminology people graduate with bachelor degrees in 2016.
 These graduates will make an average income of $35,269, starting out.
 Mid-career, the typical salary improves to $59,940.

 Read the best value methodology overview to discover additional information about the other variables that go into choosing the colleges and universities below.

 Valparaiso University is a good decision for students pursuing a Criminology degree.
 Graduates from the criminology major at Valparaiso University get 5.8% above the the standard college graduate in this field.
 The destination of Valparaiso, Indiana, is satisfactory for individuals who desire a less busy, suburban area.

 The typical scholarship given to first-year students is $21,046 with 96.0% of first-year students obtaining some type of scholarship.
 Graduates of this school typically don't have difficulties paying off their student loans; only 3.0% have defaulted on their loans.
 Get an idea of what being on campus at Valpo is really like by watching a few campus videos.

 It's hard to find a better school than Indiana State University if you want to pursue Criminology as a major.
 Indiana State University criminology students make 12.9% more than the typical criminology student.
 Positioned in Terre Haute, Indiana, this college is a good final choice for students who enjoy the thrill of a popular city.

-The major with the most students enrolled at this school is criminology.
 Considering that 67.0% of students at this school obtain educational funding, don't forget to complete the FAFSA.
+You'll be able to learn about many different ethnicities thanks to Indiana State University's diverse population.
 Take a deeper dive to check out just how Indiana State University ranks in other categories.